-A: Almost all of the HAC's services, including tutoring and mentoring, disability support, and the Speaking and Writing Centers, are offered free of charge to students.
+A: All of the HAC's core services, including tutoring and mentoring, disability support, and the speaking/presentation consultations and writing tutoring, are offered free of charge to students.
 From time-to-time, the HAC offers special workshops and opportunities that have a fee for participation.
 These are clearly specified on the publicity and registration materials for any such programs.
 In addition, diagnostic testing to evaluate students for disabilities is not provided in-house and carries fees for service.

 Q: Do I need to worry that everyone will know I visited the HAC?/Will everyone know I have a disability?

 A: Everything you say and do at the HAC (including disability support) is protected by FERPA regulations and the same guidelines that govern medical confidentiality.
 All peer tutors and mentors are bound by strict rules of confidentiality, as are all of the HAC's professional staff members.
 Information you provide concerning disabilities will only be shared with appropriate school officials or faculty members, and only with your consent.

 A: Yes!
 The HAC hires about 60 students a year to serveas mentors, subject tutors, and writing and speaking tutors.
 The hiring for these positions takes place earlyin the Spring term for the following academic year.
 If you have ever benefitted from using one ofthe HAC's services, you are especially encouraged to apply for a position.

 Q: My student is resisting my encouragement to go to the HAC.
 Can someone reach out to him or her?
 Can I fill out the paperwork for him or her to receive disabilities accommodations?